Categories

 NIST AI RMF and ISO/IEC 42001 as Practical Architecture

 Two frameworks can help compliance leaders translate AI principles into program structure.
 They give operational force to Pope Leo’s warning that it is not enough to invoke ethics in the abstract.
-He calls instead for robust frameworks, independent oversight, informed users and institutions capable of governing AI’s effects (Magnifica Humanitas, ¶106).
+He instead calls for robust frameworks, independent oversight, informed users, and institutions capable of governing AI’s effects (Magnifica Humanitas, ¶106).
 That is precisely the move compliance must make, from AI principles to an AI management system.

 The NIST AI Risk Management Framework organizes AI risk management around four functions: Govern, Map, Measure and Manage.
 For compliance leaders, that is highly practical.
 Govern means the company has assigned authority, accountability, policies and risk appetite.
 Map means the company understands the context, purpose, users, affected stakeholders and potential impact of each AI use case.
 Measure means the company evaluates performance, reliability, bias, data quality, security and control effectiveness.
 Manage means the company prioritizes risks, implements controls, monitors outcomes, remediates problems and documents decisions.

-ISO/IEC 42001 provides a management-system model.
+ISO/IEC 42001 provides a management system model.
 It focuses on establishing, implementing, maintaining and continually improving an AI management system.
-For a compliance program, that supplies the discipline of policy, objectives, roles, processes, risk assessment, controls, monitoring, performance evaluation, corrective action and continual improvement.
+For a compliance program that supplies the discipline of policy, objectives, roles, processes, risk assessment, controls, monitoring, performance evaluation, corrective action and continual improvement.

 From Policy to Controls

 A policy is necessary, but it is not sufficient.
 A company can have a well-written AI policy and still have a weak AI governance program.
-The issue is whether the policy has operational effect.
+The issue is whether the policy has an operational effect.

 Compliance Can Use AI Responsibly